Weather Codes

 "description": "Partly Cloudy"

-Mixed Conditions Example: Code 1103 represents "Partly Cloudy and Mostly Clear" - these combined conditions are only available in weatherCodeFullDay
+Mixed Conditions Example: Code 1103 represents "Partly Cloudy and Mostly Clear" - these combined conditions are only available in weatherCodeFullDay, weatherCodeDay, and weatherCodeNight fields, not in the basic weatherCode.

 Mixed Condition Examples